 Policies vs Standards vs Controls vs Procedures

-When it comes to cybersecurity compliance, words have specific meaning and it is important to get those terms correct.
-In reality, these cybersecurity documentation terms have quite different implications and those differences should be kept in mind since the use of improper terminology has cascading effects that can negatively impact the internal controls of an organization.
+When it comes to cybersecurity compliance, words have specific meanings and it is important to get those terms correct.
+Improper terminology usage has cascading effects that can negatively impact the internal controls of an organization.

-Cybersecurity, IT professionals, privacy and legal professionals routinely abuse the terms “policy” and “standard” as if these words were synonymous, when they are not!
-ComplianceForge compiled the information on this page to help get everyone on the same sheet of music, since documentation terminology is important as these words have specific meanings as they pertain to cybersecurity and privacy requirements.
+Cybersecurity, technology, privacy and legal professionals routinely abuse the terms “policy” and “standard” as if these words are synonymous, when they are not and have very distinct differences!
+ComplianceForge compiled the information on this page to help cybersecurity and data privacy practitioners get in alignment with authoritative definitions, since documentation terminology is important - they have specific meanings and that directly pertains to cybersecurity and data protection compliance efforts.

 Guide to understanding policies vs standards vs procedures vs controls vs metrics